 However, with the heat comes public notices on reducing water usage and avoiding watering the lawn.
 That brings into question how we vegetable gardeners can keep our gardens watered while trying our best to not turn on the tap.
 These ten water-saving tips for the vegetable garden are here to help.

 This piece is in partnership with Gardena, Europe’s leading brand of high-quality gardening tools.

-1. Water in the evening
+1. Water in the Evening

-The time of day that you water makes a huge difference to how much moisture gets to your plants.
+The time of day that you water makes a huge difference in how much moisture gets to your plants.
 Watering in the heat of the day can mean quite a lot of it will evaporate from the soil long before it reaches any roots.

 The best time to water the garden is early evening.
 Not only will it be cooler to work outdoors but less evaporation will happen.
 Give the moisture a full night to seep further down and you’ll end up saving a lot of water in the long run.
 If you can’t get to the garden in the evening, water it early in the morning.
 The earlier the better to help the soil soak up moisture before the sun starts beating down.

 Another tip for if you garden in a community garden or allotment like me.
 Bring your own hose!
 There’s been a lot of demand for the hoses this summer and taking my Gardena hose trolley with has saved me a couple of times.

 If you leave the soil around your plants bare, it will dry up and your plants’ roots along with it.
 Keeping your soil moist and healthy during summer means that you need to protect its uppermost layer.
 Cover it with a mulch of your choice: garden compost, composted manure, straw, grass clippings, mushroom compost, or another protective organic material.
 A two-inch layer of mulch (or more) will keep your soil from drying out.
 It also means that you have to water your garden less.